2nd & 3rd Gen Tacoma Skid Plate Options – Complete Buyer’s Guide

 CBI Off-Road Fabrication Lower Control Arm (LCA) Skid Plate for 3rd Gen Tacoma

-The LCAs are another very low-hanging part of your truck that is susceptible to a fair amount of beating.
-Lower control arms are the point that connects your shock and whole spindle, hub, and brake assembly to the truck.
+The LCAs are another low-hanging part of your truck that is susceptible to a fair amount kits.
+Lower control arms are the point that connects your shock, spindle, frame and other assemblies.

 Skid PlateMaterialSteel (LBS)Aluminum (LBS)